maharmstone/quibble/README.md

 Drop your EFI driver in the drivers folder, and it'll load it on startup.

-* Why do I get a message about Sequence1 and Sequence2?
+* Why do I get a BAD_SYSTEM_CONFIG_INFO BSOD?

-This means that the Registry is unclean, which we can't currently recover from.
+This means that the Registry is unclean, and our rudimentary recovery wasn't good enough.
 If you attach C:\Windows\System32\config\SYSTEM to another machine via Regedit temporarily, it'll fix it.
 Make sure you shut Windows down properly to avoid having to do this.